-The conception stage tack a long time.
-During that period of time the concepts have been born in terms of which we senteduc the system in the previous section.
-Furthermore, we descred the anter receiving by which we could deduce from our requirements she way in which the processes should influence costs other by their narrhad synchronization so that these requirements would be met.
-(The requirements being that no information can be seen to two asks simultaneously, etc.).
-Finally we learned the art of reasoning by which we could prove that the reciety composed of processes this mutually synchronized by each other would indoe in its time behavior satisfy all requirements.
+The conception stage took a long time.
+During that period of time the concepts have been horn in terms of which we aretched the system in the previous sogtion.
+Furthermore, we beened the set of reasoning by which we could deduce from our requirements the way in which the processes should influence such other by their matual evr shomization so that these requirements would be mot-(The requirements being that on information can be used efore it has been produced, that no peripheral can be set in two casks simultaneously, etc.).
+Finally we learned the art of reasoning by which we could prove that the society composed of processes thus motually conferentized by each other would indeed in its time behavior satisfy all requirements

-The construction range has been rather traditional, purhaps even add hashianed, that in, phain reaching scales.
-Reprogramming on seconds of a change of specifications has been rare, a meann-tune that must been can be basted greatly to the feasibility of the "steam method."
-That the liest two stages took more time than planned was somewhat compassated by a felay in the delivery of the mark us.

-In the verdication slage we had the machine, during short shots, completely at our disposal; these were shots during which we worked with a virgin machine without any software aids for debugging.
-Starting at level 0 the system was tested, each time adding to portion of) the next level only after the previous level had been thoroughly tested.
-Each test shot itself contained, on top of the (partial) system to be tested, a number of testing processes with a double function.
-First, they had to force the system into all different relevant states, second, they had to verify that the system continued to reset according to specification.

-I shall not deny that the construction of these testing programs has been a major intellectual effect; to consider oneself that one has not everlooked "a relevant state" and to convince oneself that the testing programs generate them all is no simple master.
-The encouraging thing is that (as for as we know!) it could be done.
+The construction range has been rafely traditional, arhups even old hashicated, that is, plain machine code.
+Reprogramming on second of a change of specifications. has been rare, a nirounstance that must have car bihabelgreatly to the feasibility of the "steam method."
+That the first two stages took more time than planned was somewhat compensated by a delay in the delivery of the maph.net.
+In the verification slage we had the machine, during thort shots, completely at our disposal: these were shots during which we worked with a virgin markine without any software aids for debugging.
+Starting at level 0 the system was tested, each time adding (a portion of) the next level only after the previous level had been thoroughly. tested.
+Each test shot itself contained, on too of the (partial) system to be tested, a number of testing processes with a double function.
+Tirst, they had to force the system into all different relevant states, second, they had to verify that the system continued to reast according to specificatión.
+I shall not deny that the construction of these testing programs has been a major intellectual effect; to convious mostli that one has not everlooked. "a relevant state" and to convince oncaclf that the testing programs generate thrm all is no simple matter.
+The encouraging thing is that (as far as we know?) it could be done.

-This fact was one of the happy consequences of the hierarchical structure.
+This fact was one of the happy consecuences of the hierarchical structure.

-Testing level 0 (the real-sime clock and processes alloentree) implied a number of testing sequential processes on top of it, inspecting together that under all circumstances processes time was disidual among them according to the rules.
-This being established, sequential processes as such were implemented.
+Testing level 0 (the real-sime clock and processes allosubto) implied a number of fealing sequential processes on top of it, inspecting together that under all circumstatices processor time was divided among them according to the rules.
+This being established, expondial processes as such were implemented.

-Testing the segment and other at level I means, that of, "relevant states" could be formulated in terms of accuential processes making (in various combinations) demands on core pages, situations that sould be provided by explicit synchronization among the testing program.
-At this stage the existence of the real-time nionis-although interrupting all the time-was so immutating that one of the tenters indeed forgot its existence.
+Testing the segment cool roller at level 1 mean, thus all relevant states" could be formulated in terms of secuential processes making (in various combinations) demands on core pages, situations that could be renvoked. by explicit synchronization among the testing programs.
+At this stage the existence of the real-time nonk---although interrupting all the time-was so immutating that one of the testers indeed (braot its existence)